Phalk/NX-Activity-Log-NPE/README.md

 ## How to upload to phalk.net/nintendo

-1. Download the latest release
+1. Download the app and create an account on the website.
-2. Setup your credentials on login.txt (you can get this config file along with the latest release).
+2. Setup your created credentials on the login.txt file (a template is included in the release).
 3. Open the homebrew app on your Nintendo Switch.
 4. Go to the Settings page.
 5. Select "Upload to Nintendo Profiles"